2021–22 Port Vale F.C. season: EFL League Two

-Port Vale came from behind to win 2–1 at Barrow and begin April in the automatic promotion places; after the match Crosby admitted that: "I don't think we were at the races in the first half.
+Port Vale came from behind to win 2–1 at Barrow and begin April in the automatic promotion places; after the match, Crosby admitted: "I don't think we were at the races in the first half.
 So, we came up with some solutions at half-time, let's say".
 A 1–0 win at Salford City, with Charsley scoring his first goal for the club, gave them a three-point gap between the automatic promotion places and the play-offs; opposition manager Gary Bowyer was full of praise for the "Valiants", hailing them as the best side his team had faced throughout the season.
 Relegation-threatened Oldham were the visitors on 9 April, and despite twice losing the lead from two first-half goals from Proctor, Vale won the 3–2 with a long-range strike from Walker.
 A Connor Hall goal on 67 minutes gave Vale a 1–0 win at Hartlepool, and after the match Clarke joined the team in celebrating in front of the away support.
-The winning run looked like being extended when Proctor scored in the second minute of the game with Bristol Rovers in front of 10,840 spectators at Vale Park; however the "Gas" equalised eight minutes later and went on to win the match 3–1.
+The winning run looked like being extended when Proctor scored in the second minute of the game with Bristol Rovers in front of 10,840 spectators at Vale Park; however, the "Gas" equalised eight minutes later and went on to win the match 3–1.
 A poor performance and 2–0 defeat at nearby Walsall saw the Vale drop out of the automatic promotion places.